mrmayankmathur/shinekart/README.md

 # Shinekart E-Commerce Platform

-Welcome to Shinekart, your go-to e-commerce platform for a seamless online shopping experience.
+Welcome to Shinekart, your go-to Tech E-Commerce platform for a seamless online shopping experience.
 This repository contains the codebase for the Shinekart platform, built with modern web technologies like TypeScript, React, and Shadcn UI.

 ## Table of Contents